Why Malta Is One of the Mediterranean’s Most Rewarding Destinations

 Key Neighbourhoods, Areas & Regions

-Valletta – The tiny but spectacular capital city is less than one square kilometre in size yet packed with palaces, churches, museums, and lively cafés.
-It is the heart of political, cultural, and historic life.
+Valletta – The tiny but spectacular capital city is less than one square kilometre in size yet packed with palaces, churches, museums, bastions, and lively cafés.
+It is the political, cultural, and historic heart of Malta and a UNESCO World Heritage city.

-Sliema & St Julian’s – Just across the harbour, these urban districts are Malta’s shopping, dining, and nightlife hubs.
-Expect modern hotels, seaside promenades, and the island’s most cosmopolitan atmosphere.
+Sliema & St Julian’s – Located just across the harbour from Valletta, these districts are Malta’s main shopping, dining, hotel, and nightlife areas.
+Expect modern hotels, seaside promenades, marinas, restaurants, and bars, making this the most cosmopolitan part of Malta.

-Mdina & Rabat – Known as the “Silent City,” Mdina is a walled medieval town where narrow alleys lead to grand palaces and panoramic viewpoints.
-Rabat, its neighbouring town, offers catacombs, traditional bakeries, and a slower pace.
+Mdina & Rabat – Known as the “Silent City,” Mdina is a walled medieval town filled with narrow alleys, stone palaces, and panoramic viewpoints.
+Next door, Rabat offers Roman catacombs, traditional bakeries, and a slower, more local atmosphere.

-Gozo – Malta’s sister island is greener and more rural, famous for its cliffs, beaches, and traditional crafts.
-Highlights include Victoria (the island’s capital) and the coastal formations around Dwejra.
+Gozo – Malta’s sister island is greener, quieter, and more rural, known for cliffs, beaches, hiking trails, historic churches, and traditional crafts.
+Highlights include Victoria (Rabat), the Cittadella, Ramla Bay, and Dwejra.

-Comino – Almost uninhabited, Comino is home to the Blue Lagoon, one of Malta’s most famous swimming and photography spots.
-It’s perfect for a day trip by boat.
+Comino – Almost uninhabited, Comino is home to the famous Blue Lagoon, one of the most photographed swimming spots in the Mediterranean.
+It is best visited as a day trip by boat.

 Quick Facts Table